dankuck/dankuck.github.io/_drafts/national-surveys.md

 > Vaccine resistors: "Look, scientists said cigarettes were perfectly safe."

 No, they said "Correlation does not imply causation."
-They didn't have evidence to show that cigarettes were safe, so they called on the God of Doubt to do their arguing for them.
+They didn't have evidence to show that cigarettes were safe, so they called on the
+<a href="http://legacy.library.ucsf.edu/tid/wjh13f00/tiff">God of Doubt</a> to do their arguing for them.

 Who else doesn't have evidence?
-Vaccine resistors.
+<a href="http://www.natureworldnews.com/articles/7118/20140519/researchers-find-link-between-vaccinations-autism.htm">Vaccine resistors</a>.
 They don't have evidence to show that vaccines are dangerous, so they invoke the ritual of the God of Doubt.
 The only god who has the wherewithal to fight the mounds of evidence to show vaccines are safe.